Skip to content

 Is University of the Incarnate Word Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of the Incarnate Word earn a median of $56,733, roughly in line with national averages for graduates.
+Ten years out, alumni of University of the Incarnate Word earn a median of $56,733, roughly in line with the national average for college graduates.

 $47,625